invertase/stripe-firebase-extensions/firestore-stripe-subscriptions/README.md

 * Sync new users to Stripe customers and Cloud Firestore: Do you want to automatically sync new users to customer objects in Stripe?
 If set to 'Sync', the extension will create a new customer object in Stripe and add a new doc to the customer collection in Firestore when a new user signs up via Firebase Authentication.
 If set to 'Do not sync' (default), the extension will create the customer object "on the fly" with the first checkout session creation.

+* Automatically delete Stripe customer objects: Do you want to automatically delete customer objects in Stripe?
+When a user is deleted in Firebase Authentication or in Cloud Firestore and set to 'Auto delete'  the extension will delete their customer object in Stripe which will immediately cancel all subscriptions for the user.

 * Stripe API key with restricted access: What is your Stripe API key?
 We recommend creating a new [restricted key](https://stripe.com/docs/keys#limit-access) with write access only for the "Customers", "Checkout Sessions" and "Customer portal" resources.
 And read-only access for the "Subscriptions" and "Plans" resources.

 * Stripe webhook secret: This is your signing secret for a Stripe-registered webhook.
 This webhook can only be registered after installation.
 Leave this value untouched during installation, then follow the  postinstall instructions for registering your webhook and configuring this value.